joembedded/Spacebee/readme.md

 then bring the modem (e.g. with a USB power supply) outdoors and wait.
 With a running PC in the direct proximity, the noise floor is often higher than -90 dBm and thus too high, but even a few metres away from "interferers" is quite sufficient to reach top values (below -100 dBm), even in urban areas.

-Tests have shown, that Bluetooth LE has no significant influence to the noisefloor and a Bluetooth LE based gateway (based on the Open-SDI12-Blue project (https://github.com/joembedded/Open-SDI12-Blue)) will follow soon!
+Tests have shown, that BluetoothLE has no significant influence to the noisefloor.
+For a BluetoothLE based gateway (based on the Open-SDI12-Blue project (https://github.com/joembedded/Open-SDI12-Blue)) see below.

 As a rule, it does not take long for satellites to come within range (on average, about 15-60 minutes max.).
 For the "impatient", SWARM offers the tool Pass-Checker (https://kube.tools.swarm.space), but since the orbital data of almost all satellites are public, there are many other visualisation tools available on the internet (e.g. https://www.n2yo.com, https://satellitetracker.net/ etc.).